alexsalisbury/todoist-api/source/includes/rest/v8/_projects.md

 }
 ```

-Returns a JSON object containing a project object related to the given id
+Returns a JSON object containing a project object related to the given id.

 ## Update a project